Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/.github/ISSUE_TEMPLATE/bug_report.md

 associated with learning more about web development.
-Please remember to continue to persevere and work hard even in the face of challenges, knowing that the student technical leaders and the course instructor will support you throughout this adventure in discrete structures and Python programming. -->
+Please remember to continue to persevere and work hard even in the face of challenges, knowing that the student technical leaders and the course instructor will support you throughout this adventure in web development. -->